pji/thurible/docs/source/index.rst

 intention is for all interactions with terminal to be abstracted into "panels" that are displayed to the user.

-A "thurible" is a metal vessel hanging from chains used to burn incense during religious ceremonies.
+A :dfn:`thurible` is a metal vessel hanging from chains used to burn incense during religious ceremonies.
 It seemed a reasonable name for a package build on top of :mod:`blessed`.
 Plus, it's just a fun word.